Secure and Efficient Access Control for Computer-Use Agents via Context Space: Evaluation

 \subsection{Performance and Cost Overhead (RQ4)}

 Figure \ref{fig:perf} illustrates the utility drop and extra latency introduced by {\archname}.
-On AgentBench and AndroidWorld, both utility drop and latency overhead introduced by {\archname} are less than 5\%, compared to PVAgent's overhead of 58.57\% and 34.28\%.
-On AgentDojo, {\archname} introduces 48.46\% performance overhead, compared to PVAgent's 103.98\% overhead, while a more complex dynamic policy-based method incurs a 1.94× slowdown \cite{shi2025progent}.
+On all three benchmarks, latency overhead introduced by {\archname} is less than 5\%, compared to PVAgent's overhead of 58.57\%, 34.28\%, and 103.98\% on AgentBench, AndroidWorld, and AgentDojo, respectively.
 Additionally, we found that 80.08\% of contexts are classified as cold or warm temperature levels.
 These results demonstrate that our optimized context manager efficiently performs user intent extraction, context updates and policy verification (satisfying \textbf{G2}).
-For utility, {\archname} causes a 9.33\% decrease on average.
-The degradation on AgentDojo is more pronounced, primarily due to task execution dependencies on untrusted information sources, as discussed earlier.
-Notably, we terminate a task once policy validation fails during evaluation.
+For utility, {\archname} causes a 15.58\% decrease on average, significantly outperforming PVAgent.
+The degradation on AgentBench and AndroidWorld is less than 5\%, but that on AgentDojo is more pronounced, primarily due to task complexity and insufficient policy quality, as discussed earlier.
+Notably, upon a policy validation failure during evaluation, the agent is prompted to either explore alternative execution paths or terminate the task.
 In real deployments, user intervention or agent reflection could resume such tasks, further reducing the impact.
+To explore this potential, we evaluate a variant incorporating agent reflection upon validation failures.
+On AgentDojo, this approach reduces the utility drop to 9.93\% and improves UUA to 51.79\%.
+However, it incurs a 21.04\% latency overhead and increases ASR to 0.455\%, as additional LLM requests introduce both computational costs and increased uncertainty.
 We also evaluated {\archname}'s impact on task completion steps.
 Overall, the impact is minimal, indicating that {\archname}'s decisions to allow or block agent actions are relatively accurate.